trvrb/dynamics-practical/README.md

 This shows the estimated effective population size for each of the 10 windows in the skyline demographic model.
 The first window is closest to the present and the last window is furthest in the past.
-We can see that population size appears to grown from the emergence the virus in the human population through 2009.
+We can see that population size appears to increase from the emergence the virus in the human population through the course of 2009.

-We can have Tracer give a more detailed reconstruction of population history.
+We can also have Tracer give a more detailed reconstruction of population history.

 **Select 'Bayesian Skyline Reconstruction...' from the 'Analysis' menu.**

-**Input pandemic_skyline.trees in the 'Trees Log File' dialog.**
+**Input `pandemic_skyline.trees` in the 'Trees Log File' dialog.**

 By default this will give population size going backwards from the present.
 We scale time more appropriately by setting the time of the most tip.

-**Input 2009.75 as 'Age of youngest tip'.**
+**Input `2009.75` as 'Age of youngest tip'.**

 ![tracer_skyline_dialog](images/tracer_skyline_dialog.png)